MatheusRich/matheusrich.github.io/_drafts/my-first-month-or-so-with-rust.md

 To be honest, my first 100 lines of Rust were the basic algorithms in Chapters 01 and 02 of The Book, just to test out my setup and get to know a bit of the syntax.
-Four-space tabs and semicolons everywhere were kinda weird for me, but at least it doesn't require explicit returns (and can avoid semicolons in the last expression too). `rustfmt` was a neat addition, since I don't have to care about how my code should be indented. 👍 for Rust here too!
+Four-space tabs and semicolons everywhere were kinda weird for me, but at least Rust doesn't require explicit returns (and can avoid semicolons in the last expression too). `rustfmt` was a neat addition, since I don't have to care about how my code should be indented. 👍 for Rust here too!

 I was looking for things that were different in Rust and Ruby.
 Here are some examples of what I
 found: